dmbarbour/wikilon/docs/ABCRT.md

 For now, I'm using text as an intermediate structure for parsing blocks.
 It might be useful to eventually develop some means to stream text input and output, i.e. to work with very large blocks of code.
 But for now, focusing on small amounts of code or paragraph-structured program streams (i.e. paragraps separated by LF LF) would probably work well enough.

-#### Binding a Dictionary?

-It seems feasible to bind a context to a dictionary, i.e. such that the dictionary implicitly maps `{%word}` tokens to a block of code.
-This would greatly simplify interpretation of code.

 ### Accelerators via DSLs

 It might be worthwhile to pursue the 'accelerator via DSL' approach for performance at some point.
 If we want C language for a given subprogram, for example, we could model a C interpreter then accelerate its operation.
 C is perhaps not an optimal target to fit into a purely functional program, but there may be other low level languages for which this is a useful idea.
 (Especially anything that will fit casually into a GPGPU.)